MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 1. Contoso creates a Windows 10 multi-session VM from a base.

-- Contoso opens **All virtual machines**, clicks **+Add**, and selects a **Windows 10 enterprise multi-session** base.
+- Contoso opens **All virtual machines**> **+ Add**, and then selects a `Windows 10 enterprise multi-session` base.

     ![Windows 10 base](./media/contoso-migration-dt-to-labs/win10vm.png)

 - Next the size of the VM is configured along with the artifacts to be installed.
-In this case, the developers will have access to common development tools such as Visual Studio Code, Git, and Chocolatey.
+In this case, the developers have access to common development tools such as Visual Studio Code, Git, and Chocolatey.

     ![Artifacts](./media/contoso-migration-dt-to-labs/artifacts.png)